Parklea Correctional Centre

 Parklea Correctional Centre, a privately managed Australian maximum and minimum security prison for males, is located at Parklea, in the north-western suburbs of Sydney, New South Wales.
 The facility is operated by MTC Ventia and has a current capacity for 1,350 inmates.
-The Centre accepts prisoners charged and convicted under New South Wales and/or Commonwealth legislation and incorporates a minimum security work release centre for inmates nearing release with a capacity of 120.
+The Centre accepts prisoners charged and convicted under New South Wales and/or Commonwealth legislation and incorporates a minimum-security work-release centre for inmates nearing release with a capacity of 120.
 A Compulsory Drug Treatment Correctional unit is incorporated within the centre.
+The facility will be transferred back to the NSW government by October 2026.

 History

-Following a recommendation of the Royal Commission into New South Wales Prisons (1976–1978), a prison was established at Parklea and initially designated as a maximum security prison.
+Following a recommendation of the Royal Commission into New South Wales Prisons (1976–1978), a prison was established at Parklea and initially designated as a maximum-security prison.
 The prison was scheduled to open in October 1983, but following a scandal involving Rex Jackson, the opening did not take place until September 1985, although the first inmates were received in November 1983.
-The Centre opened with about 220 maximum security inmates with about the same number of prison officers.
+The Centre opened with about 220 maximum-security inmates with about the same number of prison officers.

+1st riot (1987)

 On 13 December 1987, prisoners began a disturbance that was attributed to the consumption of "gaol brew" alcohol from fermenting fruit and sugar.
 During the riot, ten prison officers were injured, one officer was struck over the head with a typewriter, and several required transport to hospital.
 A subsequent review of procedures resulted in the withdrawal of oranges and sugar from all NSW correctional facilities.

+2nd riot (1990): down-grading to medium-security

-A second riot occurred on 23 September 1990, following the introduction of a restrictive policy for prisoners private property by Minister Yabsley.
+A second riot occurred on 23 September 1990, following the introduction of a restrictive policy for prisoners private property by Minister for Corrective Services Michael Yabsley.
 The incident caused massive damage to the gaol and a number of other prison institutions across the state who rioted in protest against the policy.
 Lockdowns in the prison system occurred across the state, which led the Australian Human Rights Commission to describe the conditions in NSW as "a very serious violation of human rights".
 A large number of prisoners remained locked in their cells for one month following the riots.

-After the riots, the prison was reclassified from maximum security to medium security, and in 1992 was designated as a correctional prison for young offenders, after a campaign to create such a facility led by Children's Magistrate Barbara Holborow.
+After the riots, the prison was reclassified from maximum-security to medium-security, and in 1992 was designated as a correctional prison for young offenders, after a campaign to create such a facility led by Children's Magistrate Barbara Holborow.
 In 2001 Parklea was reclassified to maximum security, and inmate numbers were expanded as an additional 92 cells were completed.